ethanwicker/ethanwicker.github.io/_posts/2021-02-07-linear-discriminant-analysis-002.md

 \end{aligned}
 $$

-If we look at our above confusion matrix, $precision = \frac{65}{65 + 27} = 0.707$.
+If we look at our above confusion matrix, $\text{precision} = \frac{65}{65 + 27} = 0.707$.
 Intuitively, precision is representing the proportion of all our predicted positive values that are actually positive.
 When comparing different classification models, precision is a good measure when we want to avoid false positives.
 For example, when detecting spam emails, a model with high precision is likely preferred.
 In the case of spam email, the email user would much rather get the occasional spam email (a false negative) than miss an important email that wasn't spam (a false positive).

 #### Recall